kom3/DSA-Python/11. Leetcode problems/Arrays and Strings/Sliding Window/Fixed Sliding Window/🪟 Sliding Window Roadmap (Interview-Oriented).md

 * Is it a **contiguous** subarray or substring? → Sliding window ✅
 * Can I pick elements in any order? → Sorting / combinations ❌

-This connects directly to **permutations vs combinations**, which you asked about earlier.

 ---